 More details Huqoq Excavation Project

 Dates – June 5 to July 3, 2017

 First, submit a brief, one page explanation of your reasons for wanting to excavate at Rudabanya to Prof David Begun (e-mail address: firstname.lastname@example.org) Include your year of study, email address and phone number.

 If Prof Begun approves your request, you must fill out the application form and submit it along with your deposit ($500) to Josie Alaimo, the Undergraduate Administrator in Anthropology.

 Fees – you must pay all of the fees listed below

 The $2500 fee paid to the department covers all room and board expenses in Hungary as well as travel within Hungary.

 - Travel and Health Insurance – Students are responsible for their own travel to Budapest and must purchase international health insurance.
 Prices range from about $1100 to $1700 and it is worth checking a number of travel sites.

-Wednesday, March 15, 2017 – application must be submitted along with a deposit of $500 (cheque is payable to “University of Toronto”).
+As soon as possible – Application must be submitted along with a deposit of $500 (cheque is payable to “University of Toronto”).

 Please submit the application form and cheques to Josie Alaimo, Room 258, 19 Russell Street, Anthropology Building